taejun20/taejun20/README.md

 ### Greetings! 👋

 I am a PhD candidate at <a href="https://hcil.kaist.ac.kr/">HCI Lab</a> in KAIST.
-My curiosity lies in discovering the maximum potential of utilizing our eyes for Human-Computer Interaction, researching opportunities and challenges of gaze-based interactions.
-Beyond my primary interest, I also have a fascination with haptics and various text entry techniques.
+My research focuses on understanding human oculomotor behaviors and identifying new opportunities to enhance vision- and eye-related user interactions.
+In addition to this primary interest, I've explored various topics such as haptics and text entry.

 I've presented several projects at top-tier HCI conferences such as ACM CHI and UIST.
 If you're interested, please feel free to explore my website and repositories!